 - Community orchard and allotments

-- Sustainable drainage scheme, with potential to deliver improvements to existing local drainage.
+- Sustainable Drainage scheme (SuDS), with potential to deliver improvements to existing local drainage.

 - Retention of existing mature trees and majority of hedgerows, with additional planting significantly increasing tree cover across the site.